 Franck Pachot for YugabyteDB Distributed PostgreSQL Database ・ Aug 15

 When working with SQL databases, performing operations on row sets using SQL is best, with common table expressions, the WITH clause, and the RETURNING clause for INSERT, DELETE, and UPDATE statements.
-When a large number of rows is manipulated, avoid adding row-by-row procedural logic with PL/pgSQL, triggers, or other constructs, as this might prevent the database from efficiently batching operations.
+When manipulating many rows, avoid adding row-by-row procedural logic with PL/pgSQL, triggers, or other constructs, as this might prevent the database from efficiently batching operations.
 Still, YugabyteDB optimizes those constructs to provide acceptable performance for legacy applications.

 Conclusion

 YugabyteDB utilizes write buffering as a crucial performance optimization to minimize RPC overhead, decrease latency, and enhance throughput.
 This is achieved by carefully managing when buffers are flushed to guarantee correctness while maximizing efficiency.
-Unlike databases that use asynchronous Raft or parallel commits, this approach offers improved resilience and prevents infrastructure errors from being passed on to the application.
+Unlike databases that use asynchronous Raft, parallel commits, or synchronize only at commit (like Optimistic Concurrency Control), this approach offers improved resilience.
+It prevents infrastructure errors from being passed on to the application.

 However, flushing becomes mandatory to maintain data integrity in specific cases, such as read-after-write scenarios, dependencies between operations, transaction boundaries, and non-transactional effects.
-Understanding these mechanisms can help database administrators and developers fine-tune system performance and achieve optimal results in write-heavy workloads.
-SQL is used to declare operations on a set of rows rather than a procedural row-by-row approach.
+Understanding these mechanisms can help database administrators and developers fine-tune system performance and achieve optimal results in write-heavy workloads, even in multi-region or multi-cloud deployment.
+Being PostgreSQL-compatible, many SQL features can declare operations on a set of rows to avoid a procedural row-by-row approach.